Masqueur/pdsnd_github/README.md

 The Chicago and New York City files also have a Gender column and a Birth Year column.

 ### Error Handling
 When promting users to input what they want, they may make spelling mistakes or ask for something not among the options.
-If so, code can be added to tell the user to input a valid option like so:
+Script was added to respond to any undesired answer to prevent the script from breaking and to inform the user to input a valid option like so:

 ```python
 allowed_cities = ["new york city", "chicago", "washington"]